 Cashing Out vs. Cashing In Life Insurance

 When looking into cashing out life insurance you may also hear about cashing in, in some cases these terms are used interchangeably.
-This is because there is no difference between cashing out and cashing in a life insurance policy.The terms refer to the same process that allows policyholders to access cash value from their policies before their death.
+There is no difference between cashing out and cashing in a life insurance policy, as the terms refer to the same process that allows policyholders to access cash value from their life insurance policies while they’re still alive.

-Can You Cash Out A Life Insurance Policy?
+Can You Cash Out A Life Insurance Policy While Alive?

-You can cash out a life insurance policy while you’re still alive as long as you have a permanent policy that accumulates cash value, or a convertible term policy that can be turned into a policy that accumulates cash value.
+You can cash out a life insurance policy, even while you’re alive as long as you have a permanent policy that accumulates cash value or a convertible term policy that can be turned into a policy that accumulates cash value.

-Can You Cash Out A Term Life Insurance Policy?
+Can You Cash Out A Term Life Insurance Policy While Alive?